nicofisch5/nes-arka/README.md

 - Stick can move left and right inside bounds
 - Ball bouces on stick and walls
 - First levels with bricks
-- Ball bouces on bricks v1

-## What's next

-- Ball bouces on bricks v2
+- Ball bouces on bricks
+- Ball get out of the bottom bounds
 - End of level when all bricks have been collided
 - States management: start, level, game over

+## What's next

+- Better start position of the ball
-- Ball get out of the bottom bounds
+- Transition when ball goes out of bounds (when not end of level)
+- New levels
+- Transition between levels